In a society that disposes of humans, relationship interrupts the cycle.

 Jesus calls his followers to practice resurrection.
 With 2 million fellow humans buried in a human landfill system, how do we practice that as Christians today?

 Now that we know somebody who’s underground, deep inside that system, it is essential for us to learn about the larger history behind it.
-We learn the history of the “tomb system,” so to say, that we are approaching as a team.
-We get more familiar with the institutional “stones” we will help roll away between us and the Lazarus hoping to come back to the land of the living.
+We need to know the history of the “tomb system” that we are engaging with as a team.
+The more familiar we get with the institutional “stones”, the more we can help roll away barriers between us and our friend, the Lazarus character, returning to the land of the living.

-Luckily, our nation is waking up to this mass error of ours—both liberals and conservatives.
-So there’s a wealth of material coming out to illustrate the history.
+Fortunately, our nation is waking up to this mass error of ours—both liberals and conservatives – So there’s a wealth of material coming out about incarceration history.

-Use the questions at the bottom for discussion.
+Use the questions at the end of the module for discussion.

 THE BASICS

-The short version.
-Like four minutes.
-Call it glib—sometimes satire is a helpful way to not drown in the complexity and tragedy of such darkness.
+The short version – just four minutes.
+Call it glib; sometimes satire is a helpful way to not drown in the complexity and tragedy of such darkness.

 THE NUMBERS

-Click below for a brand-new website like nothing you’ve ever scrolled.
+Click below for a very one-of-a-kind website experience, like nothing you’ve ever scrolled.
 That’s just it: you keep scrolling, and scrolling, and you feel the numbers.
-And helpful information pops up as you scroll.
+Helpful information pops up as you scroll.
 It’s hard to stop.
-It dismantles our common and poor assumptions that say any of this is “normal” or “just” or “safe.”
+It dismantles our common and misinformed assumptions that say any of this is “normal” or “just” or “safe.”

 THE HISTORY